What Is Plot? Definition and 3 Ways to Plot Your Story

 1. Exposition

 The exposition’s role is to immerse your readers in the world of your story.
-This means establishing your central characters and setting, and giving them a clear idea of what your protagonist’s “normal” world looks like.
+This means establishing your main characters and setting, and giving them a clear idea of what your protagonist’s “normal” world looks like.
 How they spend their days, the struggles that they face, the things they take for granted.
 What they have to lose.

 2. Rising Action

 The rising action kicks off with the first pivotal moment: the inciting incident.
 This is the moment where an external force careens into the protagonist’s everyday life (which we introduced in our exposition).
-In Harry Potter, this is the arrival of an innocent-seeming letter written in vibrant green ink.
+In the Harry Potter series, this is the arrival of an innocent-seeming letter written in vibrant green ink.
 In Pride and Prejudice, the plot kicks off when an eligible new bachelor moves into the neighborhood.
 The inciting incident is the nudge that gets the plot rolling towards a storm your characters will never see coming.

 Throughout these progressive complications your character becomes more and more invested in the events of the plot and begins making active choices rather than reactive ones.
 It’s these choices that lead us to the plot’s climax.